jewettaij/jacobi_pd/README.md

 I have had a hard time finding a short, simple eigenvector calculator in C++ with an explicitly-stated permissive open-source license.
-Amazingly, in early 2020, no simple *public-domain* C++ code yet exists for matrix diagonalization.
+Amazingly, in early 2020, no simple *public-domain* C++11 code yet exists for matrix diagonalization.
 Other C++ libraries such as Eigen or GSL use somewhat more restrictive licenses.
 *(On several occasions, those licenses have prevented me from borrowing code from these libraries to contribute to other open-source projects.)*  Some